anupamks82/Docker/README.md

 This is a Repository to get you everything about Docker.

-# Week 5: Docker Basics & Advanced Challenge
+# Docker Basics & Advanced Challenge

 Welcome to the Week 5 Docker Challenge!
 In this task, you will work with Docker concepts and tools taught by Shubham Bhaiya.
 This challenge covers the following topics: